ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_pro/ros_controller_package.md

 {: .notice--warning}

-Follwing message will be shown in the Terminal after the process done successfully.
+Follwing message will be shown in a terminal after the process is done successfully.

 ```
 SUMMARY